-In 2016, AFMA produced the "Shark and Ray Handling Practices" to guide commercial fishers in southern Australia on best practice for handling these species.
-This can be found on the AFMA website at ('Protected Species'-' Sharks' - 'Shark and ray handling practices').
+In 2016, AFMA produced the "Shark and Ray Handling Practices" to guide for commercial fishers in southern Australia on best practice for handling these species.
+This can be found on the AFMA website at ('Research and Environment' - 'Protected Species'- 'Sharks' - 'Shark and ray handling practices').